-Like many things, the direction of bond yields remain unclear.
+Like many other things, the direction of bond yields remains unclear.
 Many factors affect them, including the movement of interest rates and inflation, geopolitical risk, and trade tensions.
 In particular, as it currently stands, the recently passed "One Big Beautiful Bill Act" could add over \$3 trillion to the federal deficit over the next decade.
-The federal government issues bonds as a way to borrow monev and finance the government's operations.
+The federal government issues bonds as a way to borrow money and finance the government's operations.
 Hopefully, growth from tax cuts and higher tariffs could help counterbalance that debt.

-We consider using bonds when they are appropriate for portfolios, and when we do, there are several things we take into consideration, including a client's risk tolerance, time horizon, and overall investment goals.
-Bonds can be an integral part of a well-diversified portfolio and a good forcefield against market volatility.
-Bonds can offer stability and a steady interest income during times of market decline.
-Please remember, while diversification in your portfolio can help you pursue your goals, it does not ensure a profit or guarantee against loss.
+We consider using bonds when they are appropriate for portfolios, and when we do we take into consideration a client's risk tolerance, time horizon, and overall investment goals.
+Bonds can be an integral part of a well-diversified portfolio but please remember, while diversification in your portfolio can help you pursue your goals, it does not ensure a profit or guarantee against loss.